CMakePP/CMaize/docs/src/developer/design/add_target.rst

    C/C++ code.

-   - Targeted coding languages include: C, C++, CMake, Fortran, Python, and extensions of the aforementioned languages (e.g., CUDA and OpenMP).
+   - Targeted coding languages include: C, C++, CMake, Fortran, Python, and extensions of the aforementioned languages (e.g., CMaize, CUDA and OpenMP).

+.. _at_target_sources:

 target sources
    Targets are usually associated with :term:`source files<source file>`.

    - As a corollary we note that source files usually fall into two categories, public and private.
-With public needing to be redistributed with the target and private being consumed in building the target.
+Public source files need to be redistributed with the target, whereas private source files are consumed in building the target.

+.. _at_conditional_targets:

 conditional targets
    Many projects contain targets which are only conditionally built.
 These